Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/shared.md

 Therefore, we include results on RNNs trained on a 2D task: a double angular velocity integration task.
 We find a slow attractive invariant manifold with a point topology in the trained RNNs.
 Furthermore, we find evidence of the relevance of the bound on the error in these trained RNNs as well.

-Another point about the generality of the theory involves our claim of the universality of the found RNNs through training.
-We tested our theory in other architectures as well, namely LSTMs and GRUs.
-We found the same normally hyperbolic attractive invariant manifolds of fixed point type: a ring invariant manifold made up of stable and saddle nodes connected by heteroclinic orbits.

 ## Broader impact within compuational neuroscience